Si-za1/notes-in-public/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my personal notes!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is where I document all my notes.
+Many might seem a bit rough around the edges, but I'm working on them.
+Hope you find them useful.